-- Reviewed the responsibilities and regulations that apply to practitioners. - Identified and discussed the methods used to divert controlled substances.

-• Listed the safeguards used to protect a practitioner's medical practice.
+- Reviewed the responsibilities and regulations that apply to practitioners. - Identified and discussed the methods used to divert controlled substances by practitioners, staff and patients. - Listed the safeguards used to protect a practitioner's medical practice.

 1. A pharmacist is obligated to fill a prescription that is presented by a patient or is demanded to be filled by a practitioner.